Dr Edward Roberts

 Dr Edward Roberts was born in Cumbria and raised in Denver, Colorado.
 He returned to the UK to study history, receiving a BA and MA from the University of Manchester and a PhD (2014) from the University of St Andrews.
 He then held research positions at King's College London and the Universidad del País Vasco (Vitoria-Gasteiz, Spain), followed by a Leverhulme Trust Early Career Fellowship at the University of Liverpool.
 In January 2018 he joined the School of History as Lecturer in Early Medieval History.

-His first book, Flodoard of Rheims and the Writing of History in the Tenth Century, was published with Cambridge University Press in 2019.
-He has also co-edited (with Robert Gallagher and Francesca Tinti) The Languages of Early Medieval Charters: Latin, Germanic Vernaculars, and the Written Word, published by Brill (2021).
-Edward is currently writing a book about bishops and the growth of the Church as an institution between the Carolingian and Gregorian reforms (ninth to eleventh centuries).
+His first book, Flodoard of Rheims and the Writing of History in the Tenth Century, (Cambridge University Press, 2019), examined the works of one of tenth-century France’s most important authors.
+He has also co-edited (with Robert Gallagher and Francesca Tinti) The Languages of Early Medieval Charters: Latin, Germanic Vernaculars, and the Written Word (Brill, 2021).
+Edward is currently writing a book about bishops, law and the growth of the church as an institution between the Carolingian and Gregorian reforms (ninth to eleventh centuries).

 Edward teaches modules on late antiquity and the earlier Middle Ages (300-1100).